- All the Linux commands in this guide will be given as they are, without prepending the

 command.
 We recommend disablingroot

-login for SSH access, as we’ll describe later, and logging in as a regular user, then immediately switching toroot
+login for SSH access, as described further on, and logging in as a regular user, then immediately runningsu -

-command) and executing all the commands on the server asroot
+user, and execute all the commands on the server asroot

-, so that you have the right to run any commands and avoid the prompts telling you that you don’t have permission to make changes on your own server.
+.
+Then you’ll have the right to run any command and avoid the prompts telling you that you don’t have permission to make changes on your own server.
 Good quality Linux programs like the ones we describe in this guide (Nginx, Postfix, ClamAV, SpamAssassin, ProFTPD, Memcached, BIND, etc.) run under their own user, even if they were installed asroot

 .
 This means that you don’t affect your system’s security by installing such programs asroot